nikbearbrown/mba-economics/chapters/05-elasticity.md

 **Preview of next chapter:** Chapter 6 turns to the consumer's side — how individuals decide what to buy under your policy, and where the textbook utility-maximization model breaks (behavioral economics).
 The behavioral-econ piece often matters most for policies that depend on changing individual behavior.

 ---

 ## AI Wayback Machine

+**Antoine Augustin Cournot** was the French mathematician and economist whose *Researches into the Mathematical Principles of the Theory of Wealth* (1838) was among the first works to use calculus to analyze economic behavior — decades before Marshall made the diagram familiar.

 **Run this:**

 ```
-Who is Antoine Augustin Cournot, and how does their work connect to elasticity we covered in this chapter?
+Who is Antoine Augustin Cournot, and how does their work connect to
+elasticity we covered in this chapter?
 Keep it to three paragraphs.
 End with the single most surprising thing about their career or ideas.
 ```

 → Search **"Antoine Augustin Cournot"** on Wikipedia.